Revisiting the analysis of axion-like particles with the Fermi-LAT gamma-ray observation of NGC1275: Fermi-LAT data analysis and calculation of the spectrum irregularity

 As mentioned above, in this work, we do not directly fit the observed spectrum with ALP model.
 Instead, we calculate the degree of irregularity ($I$) of the spectrum.
 The idea is, the more significant the ALP effect is, the higher degree of irregularity will appear in the spectrum.
 If a set of ALP parameters ($m_a$, $g_{a\gamma}$) predicts a high value of $I$, but the one derived from actual observation ($I_{\rm obs}$) is very low, then the parameters are disfavoured.
 In our analysis, considering the random nature of the turbulent magnetic fields and the statistical fluctuation, we will simulate 50,000 (see below) energy spectra for each pair of ALP parameters ($m_a$, $g_{a\gamma}$) to derive the expected distribution of $I$.
 The distribution then is compared to the $I_{\rm obs}$ to determine whether the ALP parameters are ruled out or not at the 95\% confidence level (C.L.).
 Hence, how to quantify the spectral irregularity is crucial in our analysis.

 In \cite{Abramowski2013}, the local power-law behavior is tested over three consecutive energy bins (triplet) of the spectrum, the residuals of the middle bins from the power law are quadratically summed to form the irregularity estimator (see \cite{Abramowski2013} for details).
 However, this method cannot be applied directly to the analysis here.
-The small binsize of the NGC 1275 SED makes the spectral structure induced by ALP effect (after energy dispersion) is much wider than the binsize.
-Therefore each triplet behave always as a powerlaw and the irregularity cannot be evaluated correctly.
+The small bin size of the NGC 1275 SED makes the spectral structure induced by ALP effect (after energy dispersion) is much wider than the bin size.
+Therefore each triplet behave always as a power-law and the irregularity cannot be evaluated correctly.
 Alternatively, we propose to define the level of irregularity as

 The spectrum is fitted in a series of energy windows of (0.5$E_{\rm mid}$, 1.5$E_{\rm mid}$).
 In each window, a power law function is used to fit the spectrum.
 The narrow window width ensure the power law approximation is reasonable.
 The $E_{\rm mid}$ is the mid energy of each window with increments in steps of 0.5$\sigma_{E}$ starting from 200 MeV.
 Similar method called `sliding window analysis' is often used in line-like signal searches \cite{liang16line,fermi15line}.
 The $j$ and $i$ denote the $j$th bin in the $i$th window.
 The $\phi^{\rm pl}$ is the best-fit PL spectrum, and $\phi$, $\sigma$ are the measured flux and corresponding uncertainty, respectively.